ActiveBrainAtlas2/preprocessing-pipeline/notebooks/Bili/README.md

 # Bili's Workspace

+I'm wrapping up all my work here, to make it easier for someone else to pick up.

 ## Directory Structure

 - `backup`: a temparory place for code and notebook to be refined and brought back later